How to get more out of your sale.

 Students are more likely to sell if they sense the incentive is worthwhile to others.
 As long as students are talking, you'll get some free advertising.
 And if parents get involved, it's because of their students.

 You can get a better return on your investment if you incorporate a promotional strategy.
 Keep your incentive top of mind by continuing to talk about it.
 You can do this by:

 - Promoting it before your fundraiser kickoff meeting.
 This will help build anticipation.

-- Keeping it interesting by coming up with different ways to talk about it during your sale.
+- Keep it interesting by coming up with different ways to discuss it during your sale.

 - Making it visible throughout your sale.
 Put it in your display case for everyone to see as a reminder.
-Get creative by placing artwork behind and remind students how they can win.
+Get creative by placing artwork behind them and reminding students how they can win.

 - Talking about it every day during morning announcements.